Clommunity/Doc/plugins/pastecat/pastecat.md

     }

-This function just gets the pastecat's PID from the file we created before, kills the process and finally removes the file so the php scripts can know that pastecat is now down.
+This function just gets the pastecat's PID from the file we created before, kills the process and finally removes the file so the PHP scripts can know that pastecat is now down.

 Now we can create a pastecat instance server and stop it.
 However, there is still something
 missing: make the other users see our service.
 And this is why we are using avahi.